aex351/home-assistant-neerslag-card/README.md

 ```

 ### Advanced configuration options:
 Graph auto zoom can be partially disabled.
 The graph will start zoomed out.
 This is usefull for when you want an initial fixed size graph.
-Autozoom will continue on extreme rainfall.
+Auto zoom will continue on extreme rainfall.
 ```yaml
 autozoom: false
 ```